Specy/specy-app/src/posts/a-rustc-soundness-bug-in-the-wild.md

 - There is no unsafe code anywhere in the library
 - Miri does not report any issues
 - There are no dependencies which might cause issues
-- There is only 100% plain safe rust code
+- There is only <AnimatedText kind="squiggle" text="100% plain safe rust code" trigger="once" style="font: inherit" />

 So how can it be panicking?
 Isn't the whole purpose of rust to not have this kind of issues if you are not using unsafe code?